Percival Lancaster: The First World War

 By 1917 Lancaster had found employment with the Munitions Ministry.
-On 2 April Lancaster was found in the Great Western Railway station in Glocester in unspecified suspicious circumstances.
+On 2 April Lancaster was found in the Great Western Railway station in Gloucester in unspecified "suspicious circumstances".
 He was found to be in possession of an out-of-date munitions pass, and was arrested.
 He was apparently under the impression that he was to conduct an inspection at a nearby munitions works.
 The court heard that Lancaster had shell shock, but also had later complications from a blow to the head.
 He was discharged into the care of a Ministry official who undertook to take him to London to put in the care of his wife.

 Lancaster's troubles did not end there.
 He was arrested again on 4 June 1917.
 This time he was charged with passing a fraudulent cheque and with obtaining narcotics by pretending to be a medical practitioner.
 The court was told that he had on 3 June presented a worthless cheque in payment of cocaine which the chemist had dispensed after Lancaster had stated that he was a Doctor Hamilton from Edinburgh.
 The Chemist checked the name and found it in the medical directory.
 However, he became suspicious and contacted the police.
 After initially claiming to be Hamilton, Lancaster admitted his real name and said that he had been taking a large quantity of cocaine.

 At his next appearance in court the bank manager of the bank whose cheques had been used said that a clerk had issued the cheque book to Lancaster because she thought she recognised him as a customer.
 In his third and final court appearance, on 20 June 1917, Lancaster said that he had not known what he was doing.
 His father, Harry Collingwood, said that Lancaster was not responsible for what he did partly because of the effect of the cocaine, and partly because of shell shock.
 He stated the Lancaster had insomnia and took morphine and cocaine.
 Collingwood further stated that if Lancaster could be prevented from taking drugs he would recover his moral strength.
 The court said that it was difficult to know what to do, but bound over Lancaster to appear if called upon, and bound over Collingwood to produce him if required.